2010 Chinese labour unrest: Toyota

+In mid-June strikes spread to Toyota plants.

 Media response

 According to The New York Times after initial nationwide coverage of the strikes, domestic media coverage was swiftly curtailed.
 Restrictions on the local, Chinese press were also reported by The Financial Times.

 The same day as The New York Times report, China Daily published seven articles (3 of them rewrites/reposts) dealing with the strikes and worker relations, however.